Escape-Technologies/action/README.md

 # Escape.tech / Action

-Run [Escape](https://escape.tech) directly in Github actions !
+Run [Escape](https://escape.tech) directly in GitHub Actions!

 Using this action will allow you to start a security scan for a REST, GraphQL, or Frontend application on the [Escape platform](https://app.escape.tech).

-We recommend providing these values as [Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+We recommend providing these values as [encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 <img width="925" alt="image" src="https://user-images.githubusercontent.com/29194680/190671671-282f35dd-5e03-4ebe-9202-46ad590cde5d.png">